On view

 Photo by Jerry L. Thompson

 Nam June Paik’s Waiting for UFO is a three-part work installed in three locations on and near Storm King’s Museum Hill.
-The sculpture has no single focus or narrative; it is discovered gradually throughout the viewer’s encounters with its three distinctly sited parts.
-While it features some of the elements typical of Paik’s interior artificial landscapes—scattered televisions, castings of TV consoles, and representations of Buddha—Waiting for UFO is one of very few pieces of outdoor sculpture the artist created.
-A commissioned gift to Storm King, the sculpture was sited according to the artist’s choice, but it can be moved to other locations.
+Viewers discover the tripartite sculpture gradually as they traverse the property and encounter its distinctly sited elements.
+While the work features some of the components typical of Paik’s artificial interior landscapes—scattered televisions, castings of TV consoles, and representations of Buddhas—Waiting for UFO is one of very few outdoor sculptures the artist created.
+A commissioned gift to Storm King, the sculpture is sited according to the artist’s directions.

-Paik was a pioneer video and performance artist who became world-renowned for his experiments with technology.
-He began to exploit televisions in his art in the early 1960s, exhibiting his earliest “electronic paintings”—television sets with scrambled images—in 1963.
+Paik was a visionary video and performance artist who became world-renowned for his pioneering experiments with technology.
+He began to incorporate televisions into his art in the early 1960s, exhibiting his earliest “electronic paintings”—television sets with scrambled images—in 1963.
 His interactive video works of the period presented the spectator with unprecedented visual experiences.
-In subsequent decades Paik was known for his installations of television sets filled with assorted objects or stacked video monitors displaying witty or dazzling abstract imagery.
-In Paik’s work, television often represents a landscape of contemporary America, assuming a shrine-like role as it does in modern society.
+In subsequent decades Paik became known for his installations comprising television sets filled with assorted objects or stacked video monitors displaying witty or dazzling abstract imagery.
+In Paik’s work television often represents a landscape of the contemporary United States, assuming a shrine-like role, as it does in modern society.

 Installed outdoors, Waiting for UFO takes on additional significance, suggesting unanswerable questions about the relationship between technology and nature.
-Old, empty television consoles, dropped haphazardly onto the ground, appear like technological ruins.
-Paik also included artificial flowers, bronze and stone Buddhas, and solemn bronze masks of himself staring blankly up toward the heavens.
-Does the work suggest that technology (or its detritus) has overtaken nature, or merged with it?
-What do Paik’s own self-portrait masks signify?
-This evocative work lends itself to a variety of interpretations.
+Old, empty TV consoles, dropped haphazardly onto the ground, appear like ruins of a bygone technological era.
+Paik also included artificial flowers, bronze and stone Buddhas, and solemn bronze masks of his face staring blankly up toward the heavens.
+While Paik’s technological detritus appears to suggest that technology has overtaken nature, the television sets and seated figures are constantly at risk of being subsumed by the landscape, illustrating an ever-present tension between humanmade objects and the environment.